AlexcastroDev/use-geolocation/README.md

 # use-geolocation-api

-No dependencies, just Closure, Proxy and Geolocation. ( Native API )
+No dependencies, just Closure and Geolocation. ( Native API )

 ## Installation